Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/documents-snapshots-versions.md

 The [ITextDocument](xref:ActiproSoftware.Text.ITextDocument) interface has a [CurrentSnapshot](xref:ActiproSoftware.Text.ITextDocument.CurrentSnapshot) property that returns the "current" [ITextSnapshot](xref:ActiproSoftware.Text.ITextSnapshot) for the document.

 Think of [ITextSnapshot](xref:ActiproSoftware.Text.ITextSnapshot) objects like .NET strings.
 They are immutable, meaning their contents cannot be changed, and they can be used across threads.
-Therefore you are able to examine and parse a snapshot without fear of its contents changing from some other operations in a separate thread.
+Therefore, you are able to examine and parse a snapshot without fear of its contents changing from some other operations in a separate thread.

 There are multiple ways to examine text in a snapshot, some of the most common are described below.